Photo: The vitrified walls of the Iron-Age fort at Knockfarril in the Highlands

 What I was walling in or walling out . . .’

-I am discovering that this Rewilding Path I am on is not only about planting trees, or bringing back the Wolf.
-It also concerns figuring out who I am in my inner wolf – and what experiences caused me to be like that.
+I am discovering that this Rewilding Path I am on is not only about planting trees, or bringing back the wolf.
+It also concerns figuring out whether I have an inner wolf – and what experiences walled it in or walled it out.
 Then it involves assessment – deciding which traits I like, to keep those and strengthen them.
-And it also involves a weeding out and walling out of beliefs and habitual actions that I no longer desire in my new, Rewilded sense of who I am and who I mean to be.
+And it also involves a weeding out of beliefs and habitual actions that I no longer desire in my new, rewilded sense of who I am and who I mean to be.